 - Using FreeTime (Child Profiles)

 - Troubleshooting and Tips

-First, let’s start off by saying that this entire guide can be done on your Amazon Fire tablet alone.
-Earlier Fire models required the Play Store to be pushed to your device from a Windows computer using ADB, something that no longer has to be done.
-Instead, all you’ll need now is some rudimentary knowledge on how Android installs apps outside of the standard app store, and some patience as your tablet downloads and installs all four required packages to run the Google Play Store properly on your device.
+To get started, all you’ll need is some rudimentary knowledge on how Android installs apps outside of the standard app store, and some patience as your tablet downloads and installs all four required packages to run the Google Play Store properly on your device.